realJustinLee/markdown_resume/README.md

 **Senior Software Engineer A (17B) / Committer** | **Oct 2024 - Present**

-- Owned subsystem architecture and technical roadmap across the Protection Engine, System Management, and Infrastructure Platform teams within the `OceanProtect` Control Business Team.
+- Served as subsystem architect across the Protection Engine, System Management, and Infrastructure Platform teams within the `OceanProtect` Control Business Team, leading architecture design and technical roadmap planning.
 - Worked across the three teams to drive cross-module architecture decisions, interface-boundary governance, quality gates, and deep-dive troubleshooting, serving as the technical lead on high-risk requirements and production issues.
 - Designed and rolled out a human-led, AI-agent-assisted architecture decision mechanism for `DEG` reviews on topics spanning the Protection Engine, System Management, and Infrastructure Platform teams.
 - Served as the human decision owner and co-chair, bringing in AI agents such as `GPT`, `Gemini`, `Qwen`, and `DeepSeek` as structured challengers to surface scalability, security, and long-term maintainability risks, with explicit decision logging and post-decision validation that prevented multiple high-risk architectural rollbacks and design defects before implementation.